vsakel/ChatBot-Summarizer/README.md

 - Docker Desktop

 ### Build and run Docker containers
-To build and run the multi-container architecture, where the frontend and backend containers communicate withn Docker's network.
+To build and run the multi-container architecture, we will run the following command, in the root project directory.

-We will run the containers in detached mode (-d flag), so our containers run in the background.
+`docker-compose up -d

-run: `docker-compose up -d`, in the root project directory.
+**Note**: We run the containers in detached mode (-d flag), so our containers run in the background.

 ### Access the services Locally
 Once the containers are up and running, we can acess the services at the following URLs: